joaodsimoes/Arduino-Light-Sensor/README.md

 # Arduino-Light-Sensor
-Simple arduino project that transmits sensor value to master
+Simple arduino project that wirelessly transmits sensor value to master using NRF24L01